kuawwwww/Project/README.md

 ## General Information
+TSP, or traveling salesman problem: Suppose a traveling salesman has to visit n cities, and he must choose the path to take, with the constraint that each city can only visit once, and finally return to the origin.
+The optimization goal of the problem is to minimize the path length.

 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?